After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

 But, you can do it with separators only for that area as you wear those for a few days.

 Avoid flossing near the teeth.

-Since flosser or toothpick is used to remove food debris from between two teeth, it can easily dislodge the spacer.
+Since a flosser or toothpick is used to remove food debris from between two teeth, it can easily dislodge the spacer.

-You can floss your teeth with spacers only if you ignore those teeth where spacers are placed.
+You can floss your teeth with spacers only if you ignore those teeth where the spacers are placed.

-So, try your best to avoid the situation like food getting stuck in between the separator and tooth.
+So, try your best to avoid the situation like food getting stuck in between the separator and the tooth.

 That’s why we tell you to stay away from sticky or hard foods that can get stuck easily.

 You can rinse your mouth with spacers.
 But, avoid doing it forcefully.
 Switch your mouth slowly after every meal.

 This removes a lot of food debris even before brushing.
 So, brushing becomes easier.